zuwiizu/owl/README.md

 # ❓ FAQ

-**Q: Why is my Chrome browser showing a blank screen even though there's output in the console?**
+**Q: Why don't I see Chrome running locally after starting the example script?**

-A: This is expected behavior.
-When OWL determines that a task can be completed using non-browser tools (like search, code analysis, etc.), the browser window may remain blank.
-The browser is only activated when web interaction is necessary.
-We plan to implement lazy loading in future updates to improve this user experience.
+A: If OWL determines that a task can be completed using non-browser tools (such as search or code execution), the browser will not be launched.
+The browser window will only appear when OWL determines that browser-based interaction is necessary.

 # ⭐ Star History